jsirex/biome/tools/project_create/README.md

 * repos.js - gets a list of repo ids and repo names

 In order to use these tools, you need to know the Github app id, and have the PEM file available on the machine.
-For reference, the Habitat Builder Dev app id is 5629.
+For reference, the Biome Builder Dev app id is 5629.

 Example usage (assumes the pem file is in the current folder):